vlstill/presentations/rh_0316/pres.md

 *   SymDIVINE can do this for simple programs
     -   a proof-of-concept tool for verification of open LLVM programs

+. . .

 Solution

-*   the idea is to merge SymDIVINE into DIVINE using LLVM transformation
+*   the idea is to merge SymDIVINE into DIVINE using an LLVM transformation
 *   the program is to be changed so that is manipulates (parts of) data symbolically
 *   this hybrid program is then executed by DIVINE which uses special algorithm